 The authors would like to thank (a) Professor Judith Gullifer and Associate Professor Dawn Darlason-Jones for providing some key information, and (b) Rebecca Tyler for assistance with Figures and References.

-CONFLICT OF INTEREST

-The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

 FIGURE 1 CAPTION

 Figure 1.
 Undergraduate psychology education graduate capabilities and interconnectivities.
-The Core of the discipline of psychology, Knowledge, Methods and Application (of Knowledge to Personal, Professional and Community Domains, with the latter including Local, National, and International), is represented by the two circles.
+The Core of the discipline of psychology, Knowledge, Research Methods and Application (of Knowledge to Personal, Professional and Community Domains, with the latter including Local, National, and International), is represented by the two circles.
 The Generic capabilities of Values & Ethics, Critical Thinking, and Communication are not only expected graduate capabilities of most undergraduate students, but they influence and are influenced by Core discipline capabilities.
 Indeed, the dashed lines indicate two-way influence across near and far figurative boundaries (e.g., Values influence Methods influence Knowledge).
 This model builds upon and extends Figure 6 of Cranney et al. (2012).
 Note that Other Discipline Knowledge interacts with the Psychology Core and Generic capabilities.
 Cultural Responsiveness infuses all other capabilities.

 Table 1.
 Undergraduate Psychology Capabilities.